DjangoGirls/tutorial/css/README.md

     <link rel="stylesheet" href="{% static 'css/blog.css' %}">

 We just told our template where our CSS file is located.
-Ok, save the file and refresh the site!

 Your file should now look like this: